-The BOOK THE DATE pattern is taken from Life with Reading (Iba, Burgoyne et al., 2018; Nitta, Murakami et al., 2018).
+The BOOK THE DATE pattern is taken from Life with Reading [38, 39].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Book the Date You may find it difficult to find time for reading in your daily life.
 Even if you have a book that you want to read, other plans may get in the way.
-Therefore, build time to read into your schedule and write it in your planner.
-Life with Reading
+Therefore, build time to read into your schedule and write it Life with in your planner.
+Reading

-30. Recognize that everything being done online is a great OPPORTUNITY FOR LEARNING and jump into learning.
+4.30 Recognize that everything being done online is a great OPPORTUNITY FOR LEARNING and jump into learning.